Do you have a passion for working with Early Years children with Special Needs?

 - A valid UK driving licence and use of a car.

-Ideally you will a knowledge of the Portage approach to learning or be willing to travel to complete the Portage training.
+Ideally you will have knowledge of the Portage approach to learning or be willing to travel to complete the Portage training.

 For more information, please see the job profile attached at the bottom of the advert

 In return, we can offer you working arrangements that will enhance your work-life balance.
-These include Compressed hours, home working (dependent on service need), part-time working, annualised hours, term time only, essential car users allowance is payable and a generous holiday allowance of 31 days plus bank holidays.
+These include Compressed hours, home working (dependent on service need), part-time working, annualised hours, term time only. and a generous holiday allowance of 31 days plus bank holidays.

 In addition, we offer a range of staff benefits such as membership of the Local Government contributory pension scheme, childcare vouchers, new technology scheme, interest-free loans on annual travel cards, discounts at many leisure activities, restaurants, shops and other establishments.
 A wide range of developmental opportunities is also offered.